-- ⚠ This is not a course that only teaches you how to compute stuff, and we know your computer will always be quicker.
-Modern applications of Linear Algebra require a sophisticated understanding of theory and methods, and learning these is the purpose of this course.
-Some of it might look like "abstract" Linear Algebra, but through the applications we present you will see that this is indeed "applied" Linear Algebra. - ▲ If you already know some Linear Algebra, this course might look very easy at the beginning.
-Don't be fooled into thinking it will stay easy.
-It is likely that even the material familiar to you will be covered in more depth here.
-It is also likely that the exams will require a deeper understanding of the concepts you already know something about.
-So it is a good idea to take this course seriously from the beginning. - ▲ If you find a typo or an error in any part of this course, please let us know by sending an email to the instructors.
+- ▲ This is not a course that only teaches you how to compute stuff.
+Computer will always be faster.
+Modern applications of linear algebra require a sophisticated understanding of theory and methods of linear algebra, and learning these is the purpose of this course.
+Some of it might look like abstract linear algebra.
+However, through the applications we cover in the labs, you realizes that this indeed is applied linear algebra. - ▲ If you already know some linear algebra, this course might look easy at the beginning.
+Don't be fooled into thinking it will stay like that.
+Even the material familiar to you will be covered in more depth here.
+Furthermore, the exams will require a deeper understanding of the concepts you already know something about.
+So it is a good idea to take this course seriously from the beginning. - ▲ MATH 415 Section PL1 is a pilot for the new course MATH 257.
+A significant part of the material for this new course is not surprisingly new.
+So if you find a typo or an error in any part of this course, please let us know by sending an email to the instructors.
 We appreciate your help, and are also happy to hear any further comments or suggestions.
 Thank you!